- Artificial Intelligence

 Gemma 4 by Google: Specs, Benchmarks, Model Sizes, and How to Run It Locally (2026 Guide)

-Gemma 4 by Google: Specs, Benchmarks, Model Sizes, and How to Run It Locally
+Gemma 4 by Google: Specs, Benchmarks, Model Sizes & How to Run Locally — Complete 2026 Guide

 Gemma 4 is Google DeepMind's answer to that demand.
 It brings frontier-level intelligence into model families that can run on everything from a Raspberry Pi to a data-centre GPU, while remaining open enough for developers and businesses to actually build with.
 Built from the same research and technology behind Gemini 3, it is the most capable model family you can run on your own hardware.

 Meanwhile, the broader AI ecosystem has moved decisively toward agentic AI, where models don't just answer questions but autonomously call tools, make decisions, and execute multi-step workflows.
 Anthropic's Model Context Protocol (MCP) has emerged as a standard for connecting AI models to external tools and data sources.
 Google's own Agent-to-Agent (A2A) protocol is gaining traction for multi-agent coordination.
-And the "vibe coding" movement, where developers describe what they want in natural language and AI writes the code, has gone from novelty to mainstream workflow.
+And the "vibe coding" movement has gone from novelty to mainstream workflow.
 Gemma 4 sits at the intersection of all three trends.

-Gemma 4 is Google's newest family of open AI models, released on April 2, 2026.
-The models are built from the same research foundations behind Gemini 3, but unlike Google's proprietary offerings, Gemma 4 is released openly for the community to use, modify, and deploy.
+Gemma 4 is Google's newest family of open AI models, released on March 31, 2026.
+The models are built from Gemini research and technology, but unlike Google's proprietary offerings, Gemma 4 is released openly for the community to use, modify, and deploy.

 This licensing distinction matters more in 2026 than ever before.
-As companies build AI agents that run continuously, process customer data, and integrate with internal tools via protocols like MCP, the licensing terms of the underlying model become a strategic decision.
+As companies build AI agents that run continuously, process customer data, and integrate with internal tools via protocols like MCP and the new WebMCP standard announced at I/O 2026, the licensing terms of the underlying model become a strategic decision.
 Apache 2.0 means no surprises at scale.

 Google designed Gemma 4 to span edge devices, laptops, consumer GPUs, and production servers.
 The family includes four options, each with a distinct deployment sweet spot.